jRydell/be-prog-ind/README.md

 # be-prog-ind

 A CLI based program for event handling.
-Using Axios, Commander and Inquirer.
+Using Commander, Inquirer and Axios.

 ## Set up
 Clone and run npm install